-If your dog playfully nips at you but doesn’t break the skin, you need to be cautious to keep playtime from getting too rough.
-A nipping puppy can just be a playful puppy, but after 15 weeks, your puppy should not try to touch your skin with his teeth.
+If your dog playfully nips at you but doesn’t break the skin, you must be cautious to keep playtime from getting too rough.
+A nipping puppy can be playful, but after 15 weeks, puppies should not try to touch human skin with their teeth.

-If he continues to try to nip or bite you after that time, you need to use training to stop that behavior.
+If the dog continues to nip or bite you after that time, you need to use training to stop that behavior.
 Never hit a puppy that bites.
 And don’t bite back.

-Instead, when to stop puppy nipping, if your puppy gets too rough, stop playtime and walk away.
-Your puppy should quickly learn that you will ignore him if he misbehaves.
+Instead, when you want your puppy to stop nipping, stop playtime and walk away.
+Your puppy should quickly learn that you will ignore him if he misbehaves or plays too roughly.
 If you’re struggling with this issue, avoid rough play.
 It would be best if you also skipped play biting.

 If your puppy aggressively or viciously tries to bite, or if a snarl or growl accompanies the attempt to bite, you need to take action.
 It’s also dangerous if your puppy tries to bite your face or if your puppy tries to bite other dogs or other people, especially children.

 The puppy has become aggressive about biting, especially if the bites break the skin and cause bleeding; it’s a sign the dog is trying to be dominant.
-You need to take action immediately when a puppy won’t stop biting and can’t be distracted from doing so with treats or commands.
+You must immediately take action when a puppy won’t stop biting and can’t be distracted by treats or commands.

 Now you also may ask, how to deal with aggressive behavior?
-Thankfully, there are things you can do.
+Thankfully, there are things you can do if you’re concerned about your puppy’s temperament.
 Always start by having your puppy examined by your veterinarian.
-Take note that if your dog has inherited or neurological problems, your options will be limited.
+Your options will be limited if your dog has inherited or neurological problems.

 Here are some ways for you to take action regarding your pup’s aggressive tendencies:

-If it’s possible to modify or change your puppy’s inappropriate behavior, consult with a responsible dog trainer who applies positive reinforcement, punishment-free training methods.
+It is possible to modify or change your puppy’s inappropriate behavior.
+If you want your puppy to stop unacceptable behavior, consult a responsible dog trainer who applies positive reinforcement, and punishment-free training methods.
 The trainer must have experience working with aggressive dogs.
-Often, something as simple as strong human leadership and basic obedience training can turn things around.
+Other standard recommendations like crate training, exercise, and sufficient stimulation can also help.

 A second option is to consult with a dog behaviorist.
 Temperament tests are available to evaluate if there is a problem or how serious it may be.
-Be warned some of the symptoms of puppy aggression mimic those of canine autism and canine ADHD.
+Be warned that some symptoms of puppy aggression mimic those of canine autism and canine ADHD.

 Behavior modification is not fast or straightforward.
 It often takes time to undo bad behavior before you can create new ones.
 It requires a significant commitment of your time, energy, and patience, not to mention it can be expensive.
 Nonetheless, it could make the difference between keeping your puppy and the alternative.

-These are just a few of the most common aggressive puppy warning signs and suggestions to handle potential problems.
+These are just a few of the most common warning signs and suggestions for handling potential problems.
 Know the difference between normal puppy behavior and aggression.

 If you spot aggressive puppy signs, don’t turn a blind eye.
 Act on it right away by bringing the pup to the vet.
 Take immediate action.
 Keep an open mind.

-You will have a difficult choice if you can’t fix the problem either medically or by modifying behavior.
+You will have a difficult choice if you can’t fix the problem medically or by modifying your puppy’s behavior.
 Do not pass the problem on to someone else by surrendering the animal to a shelter or rescue.
 Do the responsible thing!

-When you act on your puppy’s aggressive tendencies, who knows, you may even be able to correct it early on that it starts to grow into a loving family pet that your family will truly love.
+When you act on your puppy’s aggressive tendencies, who knows, you may be able to correct it early so your puppy grows into a loving family pet that your family will truly love.